 Journals serve as a communication tool between home and school and allow even the youngest child to share information between these two important parts of their world.
 Teachers help each child select something from the school day to draw/write about and journals go home daily to provide a forum for kids to share what they learned at school that day.
 Families are asked to create a journal entry each evening, prompting kids to share stories from home with their peers.

 Children learn through play which ignites imaginations and helps bodies to develop.
-Carle Auditory Oral School provides daily opportunities for children engage in unstructured learning and play during recess.
+Carle Auditory Oral School provides daily opportunities for children to engage in unstructured learning and play during recess.
 Tricycles, swings, climbers and slides, in addition to opportunities for running and ball play encourage gross motor development outdoors.
 Indoors, door-mounted swings, scooters, jump ropes, a mini-trampoline and hula hoops ensure that children have opportunities to move year-round.

 Snack provides a wonderful opportunity to practice manners, self-help and social communication skills in a small-group setting.
 Often discussions begun during snack will spark future learning opportunities in the classroom; snack time is sometimes used as an additional opportunity to read aloud to the children.